 You are probably required to report the crash to the police under New Jersey law.
 Whenever a crash results in death or injury or more than $500 in property damage, you must report it to the proper authorities.

 Delay in Medical Care

 After a car accident, you may not realize the full extent of your injuries.
 You may feel a surge of adrenaline that masks the symptoms of an injury.
-If you wait to seek treatment for your injuries, the insurance company may deny your claim altogether.
-The adjuster may claim that the injury was pre-existing or that your condition was worsened by not seeking prompt medical care.
+Waiting to seek treatment could allow your injuries to get worse, in addition to affecting your ability to obtain compensation for your damages.

 Damages Exceed Policy Limits

 Even if the insurance company agrees to pay compensation, the full cost of your damages may exceed the policy limits.
 Every insurance contract only covers damages up to a certain limit.
 They may deny liability for the rest of your damages.

 A lawyer can review your options to determine if there is other insurance coverage that can help cover your damages, either from your policy or the policy of the at-fault driver or other parties that contributed to the accident.